nenko-tabakov/dev-tools/README.md

 Eclipse Plug-in for converting existing classes to immutable ones.

 ## How to install

+### Using Update Site
 1. Download the update site
 2. Extract on the file system
 3. Start Eclipse
 4. From the menu select Help -> Install New Software...
+5. From the open window click on Add...
+6. Click Local and navigate to the extracted update site.
+Don't forget to give it a name.
+7. Follow the on-screen instructions

+### Using Feature
+1. Download the zipped feature
+2. Start Eclipse
+3. From the menu select Help -> Install New Software...
+4. From the open window click on Add...
-5. Click Local and navigate to the extracted update site
+5. Click Archive and navigate to the extracted update site.
+6. After selecting the update size archive deselect "Group items by category"
-6. Follow the on-screen instructions
+7. Follow the on-screen instructions

 After installation when the Java Editor is active a new menu item (**Convert**) will be available